 We auditreal estatebrokerages to ensure that trust fund accounting procedures are followed, that books and records are properly maintained, and that all required business processes are in place to safeguard consumers.

-We provide practice advice to real estate licensees through our Professional Standards Advisors, Professional Standards Manual, and newsletter.
+We provide practice advice to real estate licensees through our Professional Standards Advisors, Knowledge Base, and newsletter.
 Each month, RECBC receives hundreds of calls and emails from licensees on practice issues.

 We advise members of the public about the services and standards of practice they should expect from a real estate licensee, through our consumer brochures, website, and by responding to enquiries from consumers.